ronchen210402/eBPF_project/README.md

 ```console
 $ sudo tail --follow out.log
 ```
 5. In anothor terminal, try to type some commands.
-Once you type `sudo` command, you will see that keylogger is recording what you type.
+Once you type `sudo` command, you will see that keylogger is recording what you  are typing.
 ```console
 $ sudo ls
 ```